 On April 24, Stimson and the army general in charge of the project, Leslie Groves, brought Truman a file full of reports and details on the Manhattan Project.
 They told Truman that although the U.S. was the only country with the resources to develop the bomb–eliminating fears that Germany was close to developing the weapon–the Russians could possibly have atomic weapons within four years.
 They discussed if, and with which allies, they should share the information and how the new weapon would affect U.S. foreign-policy decisions.
 Truman authorized the continuation of the project and agreed to form an interim committee that would advise the president on using the weapon.

 Although the war in Europe ended in May 1945, Stimson advised Truman that the bomb might be useful in intimidating Soviet leader Joseph Stalin into curtailing post-war communist expansion into Eastern Europe.
-Truman agreed and said that if the weapon proved feasible I’ll certainly have a hammer on those [Russians].
-Meanwhile the war with Japan dragged on and it looked to many as if the Japanese would never surrender.
 On July 16, the team of scientists at the Alamogordo, New Mexico, research station successfully exploded the first atomic bomb.
 Truman gave Stimson the handwritten order to release when ready but not sooner than August 2 on July 31, 1945.

 The first bomb was exploded over Hiroshima on August 6, 1945, and a second was dropped on Nagasaki on August 9.
 The Japanese quickly surrendered.
 Although other nations have developed atomic weapons and nuclear technology since 1945, Truman remains the only world leader to have ever used an atomic bomb against an enemy.